AmosNimos/Information/Vaccination-passport.md

 Just like it is mostly useless to argue with a religious extremists with logic to point out the illogicality of his belief system there is not much to gain in trying to reason people who convince them self that the current situation is justified.

 Even with valid argument there, even when simply offering information, people panic, questioning the measure in place equivalent to questioning their faith, they feel like their entire reality is under attack. even when you simply offer factual information to them they dismiss it and make it seems like you are trying to debate them, i heard people say "I don't want to start a debate" when being presented with objective provable and proved facts, this often left me felling sick and agree since there is no way of communicating without them being on the defensive or interpreting the conversation as a form of conflict, they will of course deny this reality.
-And continue seeing them self as rational people even when face with their irrationality. which is even worst when they are in a position of authority.
+And continue seeing them self as rational people even when face with their irrationality.
+Which is even worst when they are in a position of authority.

 I had people dismissing the information of this repository without looking at it simply because it was not mainstream media.
 I am just a person with no authority on those topic, but i am still a person capable of doing research and use reasoning.